JeremS/cljss-core/README.md

 ## Todo
  - attibute selectors

+## Changelog 0.2.0
- - media queries
+ - the support for media queries has been added.

 ## License

 Copyright © 2013 Jérémy Schoffen.
-All rights reserved.

 Distributed under the Eclipse Public License, the same as Clojure.